griffithlab/pmbio.org/_posts/0002-03-01-Annotation.md

 ```

 ### Obtaining transcriptome reference files
 In this section we will download some reference transcriptome annotations in the mostly widely used formats (.fa and .gtf).
 As with the other annotation files, we have created a subsetted version of them to make downstream analysis more practical for a live tutorial demonstration.
-To create these annotation we followed these basic steps
+To create these annotation files we followed these basic steps:

 * Download complete GTF files from Ensembl represent all gene/transcript annotations (e.g. `Homo_sapiens.GRCh38.94.gtf.gz`) from Ensembl's [FTP site](http://www.ensembl.org/info/data/ftp/index.html/).
 * Fix the chromosome names in this GTF.
 Remember that Ensembl uses names like `1`, `2`, etc. but our reference genome uses names like `chr1`, `chr2`, etc. We perform this conversion using chromosome synonym mappings from Ensembl and a simple script `convertEnsemblGTF.pl`.